 Two types of cancer affect the liver:

 The average person diagnosed with liver cancer is over 60 years old.
-In Canada, about 2,200 people are diagnosed every year with liver cancer, and more men than women are affected.
+In Canada, it is estimated that about 3,000 people will be diagnosed every year with liver cancer, and more men than women are affected.

 The causes of liver cancer are still unknown, but some risk factors have been identified.
 They include:

 Liver cancer can go undetected for quite a while before there are any indications that something might be wrong.
 Most of the symptoms are a result of liver damage.
 They include:

 To make the diagnosis, a thorough medical history must be taken, followed by a physical examination.
 Your doctor may then recommend some of the following tests:

 Once cancer has been diagnosed, your doctor will need to "stage" or classify the cancer in order to recommend the proper treatment.

 The classifications are done by the TNM system:

 Some doctors stage liver cancer according to the following categories:

 A variety of other classifications are used in some centres to help predict overall prognosis as well as to determine the ability to undergo surgery.